About the initiative

 Location: Bunnings Sunbury

-Details of further Safe Plate Days will be announced soon and information is also available on the Neighbourhood Watch website at www.nhw.com.au.
+Information about Safe Plate Days is also available on the Neighbourhood Watch website at www.nhw.com.au.

 Frequently Asked Questions

 Number plates are normally affixed with standard screws, affixing one-way screws to your number plates makes it harder for your plates to be stolen.
 One-way screws are affixed with a regular flat head screwdriver however require a specially designed tool to remove them.
 The screws used in this trial were designed and manufactured in Victoria, supporting the local economy.
 They also offer a higher level of protection than other screws currently available on the market.

 Why was Hume City Council selected for the initiative?

 Hume City Council is one of Australia’s fastest growing and most diverse communities.
 The municipality was selected to participate in this initiative due to the high rate of number plate theft in the municipality.
 Between June 2016 and June 2017 there was a total of 1,124 number plates reported stolen across Hume City Council.